Superman (It's Not Easy)

 "Superman (It's Not Easy)" is a song written and performed by American singer Five for Fighting.
 It was released on April 16, 2001, as the second single from his second studio album America Town.
 Following the September 11 attacks, the song was used to honor the victims, survivors, police, and firefighters involved in the attacks.

-The song debuted on the Billboard Hot 100 chart at number 38 on October 27, 2001, then subsequently peaked at number 14, becoming Five for Fighting's first top-40 hit in the United States.
+The song debuted on the US Billboard Hot 100 chart at number 38 on October 27, 2001, then subsequently peaked at number 14, becoming Five for Fighting's first top-40 hit in the United States.
 The single was a major hit in Australia and New Zealand, reaching number two on both countries' national charts.
 It additionally reached the top 20 in Ireland, Italy and Norway.
 It was nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocals at the 44th Grammy Awards in 2002.

 Content

 The lyrics focus on the iconic hero Superman; specifically, how, in the opinion of the singer, his life as a hero is surprisingly difficult despite his immense power.
 Ondrasik said the song is about "frustration about the inability to be heard."